devdotnetorg/vscode-extension-dotnet-fastiot/README.md

 ### Шаг 4 — Launch configuration

 Now you need to open the project or create it.
 Project example [dotnet-iot-fastiot-test](https://github.com/devdotnetorg/vscode-extension-dotnet-fastiot/tree/master/Samples/dotnet-iot-fastiot-test "dotnet-iot-fastiot-test").
+Other projects are located in the [devdotnetorg/dotnet-iot-samples](https://github.com/devdotnetorg/dotnet-iot-samples "devdotnetorg/dotnet-iot-samples") repository.

 To create a remote debugging configuration on the device, you must click on the *Add Configuration* button: